jaydto/Assessment-1/README.md

 ## Git

 - `feature/weak-strong-relationship` is an alteration of weak , strong relationship mapping using rapid fuzzy for optimization while `master` contains various visualizations using fuzzy

+- `feature/weak-strong-relationship` using joblib backend `threading` the more cores on a computer the fater the processing